Hello! Project: 1997–2000: Beginning, Michiyo Heike & Morning Musume

 In 1997, Japanese rock group Sharam Q, fronted by Tsunku, began auditions for a female vocalist.
 These auditions aired via the reality show Asayan, and resulted in Michiyo Heike being crowned winner.
 Tsunku decided to give five of the runners-up, Yuko Nakazawa, Natsumi Abe, Kaori Iida, Asuka Fukuda and Aya Ishiguro, named "Morning Musume", a chance to become a group by selling 50,000 copies of their demo single "Ai no Tane" in just five days.
 The girls sold the required number of copies in four days, and subsequently became an official group.

 Morning Musume's debut single, "Morning Coffee," was released on January 28, 1998 on the One Up Music label and charted at #6 on the Oricon weekly chart.
 The group's first official appearance was a joint live in August 1998, at Shibuya Public Hall (now Shibuya C.C.
 Lemon Hall), under the name "Michiyo Heike and Morning Musume," (平家みちよとモーニング娘。) the fan club of the two acts was called "Hello!"
 The first official "units" were Tanpopo and Petitmoni, created in October 1998.
 The first "Michiyo Heike & Morning Musume Imotōbun Audition" took place, resulting in the "second generation" of Morning Musume to be added, made up of Sayaka Ichii, Mari Yaguchi and Kei Yasuda.

 In January 1999, auditions for Country Musume were held on "Idol o Sagase!" (アイドルをさがせ!, Search For an Idol!).
 In April of that year the girls' official fan club was renamed "Hello!
 Project", a name which was later used to represent an enterprise of member-changing girl groups.
 Auditions were once again held on Asayan between April and July, resulting in Taiyō to Ciscomoon and Coconuts Musume, with Country Musume's official formation announced.
 In July, the first live concert of Hello!
 Project, "Hello!
 Project '99 at Yokohama Arena," was held.
 The first shuffle units were formed in March 2000, releasing the "theme" of Hello!
 Project as a B-side.
 The first Hello!
 Project television show, "Hello!
 Morning," was created in April.

 2001–2006: Rise to popularity, Berryz Kobo & Cute

 In March 2001, Morning Musume co-founder and leader Yuko Nakazawa announced her graduation from the group, which took place in April.
 Nakazawa was subsequently named as leader of the entirety of Hello!
 Project.
 Nakazawa's was the first graduation in the history of Hello!
 Project, and garnered considerable media attention as a result.

+Hello!
+Project Kids

 Between April and June 2002, auditions for Hello!
 Project Kids were held for girls under 12 years old.
 Out of 27,958 applicants, fifteen elementary school girls were chosen.
 After making minor appearances in television, film, and music, Hello!
 Project Kids later debuted as Berryz Kobo and Cute, who would go on to debut in March 2004 and February 2007 respectively, also spawning offshoot auditions such as auditions for Hello!
 Pro Egg and Hello!
 Project Kansai.